-QGreenland is a data-viewing platform, and the QGreenland Team does not create new data.
+QGreenland is a data-viewing and analysis platform, and the QGreenland Team does not create new data.
 QGreenland's layers may contain errors from the original data providers.
 QGreenland makes no guarantees about the accuracy and validity of data contained in QGreenland.
 Limited notes on known data issues have been added to the 'Towns and settlements' and 'Community map (crowdsourced)' layer metadata.
 Also, some layers may not perfectly align with each other due to unidentified georeferencing issues with the original data.
 We recommend using the 'Greenland coastlines 2017' layer as the best approximation reference layer for geolocating Greenland's coastline.

 Note that some data were transformed from their native data formats, projections, and resolutions for inclusion within QGreenland.
 The included metadata (>Layer Properties >Metadata >History) contains provenance information on any transformations.
 All QGreenland geopackages and geotiffs are projected in EPSG:3413.

 QGreenland Version Notes

 The current stable version of QGreenland is: v2.0.0

 March 2022: v2.0.0 is released.
 New layers have been added and select layers have been updated to include 2021 data.